Cotham School Special Educational Needs and Disability Information Report

 7 What training have the staff supporting students with SEND had or having?

-Cotham School has a dedicated Leader of Professional Learning, it is the SENCo’s responsibility to work with this member of staff to ensure that whole staff training ensures consistency in the school's approach to supporting students with SEND.
+Cotham School has a dedicated Leader of Professional Learning who works with the SENCo to make sure that whole staff training ensures consistency in the school's approach to supporting students with SEND.

-Training takes place on a regular basis for individual teachers and support staff who attend courses run by outside agencies that are relevant to the needs of specific students for whom they have responsibility. e.g. recent training has been provided by the ASD outreach team and the Educational Psychologist.
+Training takes place on a regular basis for individual teachers and support staff who attend courses run by outside agencies that are relevant to the needs of specific students for whom they have responsibility. e.g. recent training has been provided by the Bristol Autism Team, Educational Psychologist and Speech and Language Therapist.

 All staff who are new to the school undergo a rigorous and detailed induction process that includes sessions on SEND.